CianStryker/Prosocial_Behavior/README.md

 - The datasets I used for my replication can be found under the file called "Data".

-- My code for both my extensions and my replications of the relevant original figures can be found under the "Appendix" file.
+- The code for both my extensions and my replications of the relevant original figures can be found under the "Appendix" file.
+A screenshot of one of the original figures (Figure 5) is also included in this file for comparison.

 - The author's original paper, original appendix, original code for all figures, and all of thier original datasets can be found under the "Original Paper and Code" file.